-Schedule II Substance Possession in Wisconsin
+Schedule II Drug Possession Fines & Penalties in Wisconsin

 The repercussions of getting caught with a schedule 2 drug possession in Madison or Milwaukee can include a year in jail and a fine of up to $5,000 for a first offense cocaine possession charge.
 Every subsequent cocaine possession charge is punishable by a prison sentence up to 3 years, a $10,000 fine as a Class I felony.
 A felony cocaine possession charge also includes a surcharge of up to $5,000 dollars as a Drug Abuse Program Improvement Surcharge.